 Hands-On Skills with Real-World Equipment

-Amatrol’s hands-on training systems are loaded with real-world, industrial components to enable learners to practice on the type of equipment they will encounter on the job.
-These portable systems have a remarkably small footprint that allows for sharing between locations.
+Amatrol’s hands-on simulators are loaded with real-world, industrial components to enable learners to practice on the type of equipment they will encounter on the job.
+These suitcase trainers have a remarkably small footprint that allows for sharing between locations.
 They can also be locked and stored when not in use.
 Although portable, these systems don’t sacrifice learning outcomes for flexibility.
-Amatrol’s portable systems offer the same type of hands-on training with comprehensive interactive multimedia curriculum available in full-size training systems.
+Amatrol’s suitcase trainers offer the same type of hands-on training with comprehensive interactive multimedia curriculum available in full-size training systems.

 Examples of the types of hands-on training systems used in the Corrections-Based Training program include:

 - AC/DC Electrical (990-ACDC1)

 - Relay Control (990-EC1) and Relay Control Troubleshooting (990-EC1F)

 - Motor Control (990-MC1) and Motor Control Troubleshooting (990-MC1F)